 - Administrative expenses

 - Donor communication

-The American Red Cross delivers its program with a 90 percent volunteer force, which decreases the organization’s administrative expenses.
+The American Red Cross delivers its program with a 90 percent volunteer force, which decreases the organization's administrative expenses.
 However, there has been some criticism that past executives have had excessive salaries.
-The current president and CEO, Gail J. McGovern, drew a salary of $562,364 in 2014, which was equivalent to .01 percent of the organization’s revenue.
+The organization spends 4.3 percent of its revenue on administrative expenses.